SimonWoodtli/zet/20240108191653/README.md

 Using this app with nginx proxy manager(NPM): The Problem

-The yt-local flask app starts by default on the 127.0.0.1:9010 loopback interface.
+The yt-local flask app starts by default on the 127.0.0.1:9010 loop back interface.
 And it's meant to run on the host machine directly.
-However NPM runs as a docker container and whilst it's capable to deal with virtual networks internally (inside docker) to separate each stack into a different network.
+However NPM runs as a docker container.
 NPM cannot access an app that runs on the host if it's on 127.0.0.1.
 That's because for NPM 127.0.0.1 is the loopback interface inside docker.
 This is also true for any other webserver that runs inside a container.

 The solution:
 Make yt-local run on 0.0.0.0 which means any machine on LAN can access it.
 And